 You can ask them to share their opinion on your organizational and communication skills if nothing else.

-This also shows your competence to work well in a team and ability to develop and maintain a high level of collegiality since those who worked beside you are willing to vouch for you.
+This also shows your competence to work well in a team and your ability to develop and maintain a high level of collegiality since those who worked beside you are willing to vouch for you.
 And who doesn’t like a team player?

 If you are not sure whom to ask and you have been someone’s supervisor, you can ask them to be your references.
 Just make sure those are your former direct reports…revealing to your current ones that you are actively looking for a job might not be that great of an idea.
 Also, they will most probably feel pressured into saying yes.
 And that could also lead to some HR problems.
 So, if you want your direct reports as a reference in your job search, be smart about it.

-Remember, direct reports can be a great resource – they can share useful insights with the recruiters and/or hiring managers.
+Remember, direct reports can be a great resource – they can share useful insights with recruiters and/or hiring managers.
 Do not neglect them if you have them as an option.

 One final thing